-The NEASC Commission on Public Schools sponsors Accreditation Seminars for principals and Accreditation Coordinators of schools that are about to commence the Self-Reflection to acquaint schools with the procedures.
+NEASC sponsors Accreditation Seminars for principals and Accreditation Coordinators of schools about to commence the Self-Reflection and host a Collaborative Conference Visit to acquaint schools with the procedures.

-Decennial or Initial Visit Seminars will be held in the spring and fall for schools hosting visiting teams the following season.
-These seminars provide some last-minute suggestions and an opportunity to ask questions.
-During the seminars, schools can share reactions to the Self-Reflection process with Commission staff members and discuss visiting team schedule.
-Schools find these meetings helpful in assuring that everything is in place for the visiting team's arrival and work.
+Approximately two years later, in anticipation of the Decennial Accreditation Visit, the NEASC sponsors Decennial Visit Seminars (also called Initial Visit Seminars for Candidate schools).
+Held in the spring and fall for schools hosting Decennial Accreditation visiting teams the following season, these seminars provide some last-minute suggestions and an opportunity to ask questions.
+During the seminars, schools can discuss the preparation of the School Summary Report and the Decennial Accreditation visiting team schedule.
+Schools find these meetings helpful in ensuring everything is in place for the Decennial Accreditation visiting team's arrival and work.

 Follow-Up Seminars are held in the spring and fall of each year for schools that hosted Decennial or Initial Accreditation visiting teams the previous season.
-The purpose of these seminars is to help schools organize and monitor their follow-up programs and understand the requirements for the completion of Progress Reports and responses to highlighted recommendations.
+These seminars help schools organize and monitor their follow-up programs and understand the requirements for completing Progress Reports and responses to highlighted recommendations.